city

 Despite the impact of globalization, for example, it is almost certain that a company operating only in Colorado cannot prevent an employee or contractor from working overseas or even nationwide.
 Colorado courts probably will, however, enforce nationwide restrictions as long as the company operates throughout the United States.

-Whether the Agreement is Overly Restrictive
+Whether the Agreement Is Overly Restrictive

 The third consideration that courts use is the specific contents of the restrictions.
 Suppose, for example, that a company concludes a non-compete agreement with a finance manager that purports to prevent the manager from taking a marketing position with a competitor.
 A Colorado court would likely find this restriction excessive since a finance manner does not normally possess confidential information pertaining to a company’s marketing efforts.